 Recessed downlights can be used but do not give the same depth or level of interest.
-With the development of LEDs, the options to create different shelf lighting effects due to the low heat and size offers the designer and home owner a wonderful tool.
+With the development of LED light fittings, the options to create different shelf lighting effects due to the low heat and size offers the designer and home owner a wonderful tool.

 1. Front Light

 The simplest option is to front light your shelves with a Contour LED strip.
 This requires a simple down stand on the shelf.
 Sometimes they can be bare tape on a heat sink however using a visible or reflective metal extrusion may be the best solution.
 The choice depends on the detail and finishing of the shelf.
 This solution provides a very even light.

 2. Back Light

 A different concept would be to back light the shelf by using a Contour LED strip, either with a gap at the back of the shelf or a small upstand.
 This effect adds depth and is particularly successful when there is a combination of objects, particularly glass and books as the light shines through.The colour of the strip is key to having a successful result and to create a warm environment in the home.
 I feel the Contour HD24 is best whereas in a kitchen the cooler Contour HD27 may be more appropriate.

 Consider small miniature downlights to create more interesting shelf lighting effects and highlight a favourite object.
 The Eyelid Under Cupboard light could be perfect as the small eyelid provides glare control and a wide beam of light.